 Coffee and alcohol have long been partners in crime—just take a look at our favorite coffee cocktails.
 You can add one more delicious duo to the list with these spiked cold brews from Cafe Agave.
 Each of the four varieties pairs dark-roasted Arabica beans with agave wine, resulting in a drink that contains 40 milligrams of caffeine and an ABV of 12.5 percent.
 Flavors include Caffe Mocha, Salted Caramel, Vanilla Cinnamon, and Espresso Shot.
 Typically sold in packs of four, these tipsy cans aren't the easiest to track down, but they make for a wonderful summer drink or day drink.

-Our top pick for a straight-up delicious bottled cold brew is Chameleon Cold-Brew Coffee Concentrate.
+Our top pick for a straight-up delicious bottled cold brew is Chameleon Cold-Brew Coffee Concentrate (view at Amazon).
 The brand is already a go-to for many coffee lovers, and the concentrate allows buyers to personalize it with their favorite mixer.
-Those looking for a less expensive option will enjoy the many varieties offered by STōK Cold Brew Coffee.
+Those looking for a less expensive option will enjoy the many varieties offered by STōK Cold Brew Coffee (view at Amazon).

 Why Trust The Spruce Eats?